19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 Discovery and interrogatories

-12\.
-Power before or after any proceedings are commenced to order discovery of facts or documents by any party to the proceedings or by any other person in such manner as may be prescribed by Rules of Court.
+12. Power before or after any proceedings are commenced to order discovery of facts or documents by any party to the proceedings or by any other person in such manner as may be prescribed by Rules of Court or Family Justice Rules.

+[Act 27 of 2014 wef 01/10/2014]

 Costs